hvlck/gyr-css/src/light-solarized/info.md

 -Blockquotes and Cite Elements

 **Other**
--core.css - A modular version of light.css
+-core.css - A modular version of light-solarized.css
 -modules - A folder for modules used by core.css